Oral GLP-1 for Weight Loss in 2026: Wegovy Pill vs Foundayo (Orforglipron) vs VK2735

 Obesity Medicine & Clinical Practice Guidance

 Obesity medicine is a rapidly growing specialty.
 Organisations such as the Obesity Medicine Association (OMA) and the European Association for the Study of Obesity (EASO) now publish clinical practice guidelines that incorporate oral obesity drugs.
-Obesity care increasingly emphasises a comprehensive approach that combines pharmacotherapy with lifestyle modification, psychological support, and long-term management—reflecting a holistic approach to chronic disease management.
+Obesity care increasingly emphasises a combined approach that pairs pharmacotherapy with lifestyle modification, psychological support, and long-term management.
 Harvard Medical School obesity researchers have published extensively on the evolving role of GLP-1s in obesity care and clinical practice.

 Body Weight, Body Composition & Muscle Mass Considerations